 Yale Environment 360: In your earlier book, The Weather Makers, you forecasted a bleak future if we don’t change course.
 Yet you seem guardedly optimistic in your latest book.

 Tim Flannery: I’m definitely more hopeful and that’s only happened in the last two years.
 I was pretty despairing after Copenhagen.
 But some things have happened recently that have given me new hope.
 One of the most heartening has been the change in public knowledge of climate change and attitudes toward it.
 When I wrote about climate change ten years ago I had to use a slide presentation with graphs showing the increase of C02 concentrations and increasing temperatures and all the rest.
 That is because back then the major impacts of climate change had not really hit yet.
-Whereas when I go around the world and speak now,
+Whereas when I go around the world and speak now, everyone has a story about how climate change is impacting their lives.
+There is still a small band of deniers.
+But they are definitely in the minority now.
+Climate change is a lived experience of most people.

 ‘There is still a small band of deniers … [but] climate change is now a lived experience of most people.’